StarStrider23/Black-Scholes-project/README.md

 ## Monte Carlo Convergence.

 Analysis of the convergence of the Monte Carlo estimator and evaluation of the impact of control variates on variance reduction.
 Simulations are performed under the risk-neutral measure using geometric Brownian motion.
-The option price is estimated for increasing numbers of simulated paths and results are averaged across 100 simulation runs to reduce Monte Carlo variability.
+The option price is estimated for increasing numbers of simulated paths and results for each number of simulations are averaged across 100 simulation runs to reduce Monte Carlo variability.

 <img width="1200" height="600" alt="MC Convergence" src="https://github.com/user-attachments/assets/547ebd68-1918-4e9b-82ea-030ef8e826fe" />